 For example, write customers personal emails offering special discounts, build customer loyalty programs, or send cards for holidays or customer birthday greetings.

 Monitoring your online reputation, controlling negative reviews, and enticing happy customers to post positive reviews can be time-consuming.
-Many small business owners turn to the best online reputation management services for help.
+Many small business owners turn to online reputation management services for help.
 Our top picks include the following.

 We found Podium to be an ideal solution for businesses that want to combine text message marketing and online review management in one platform.
 Podium makes it easy to remind customers to post company reviews and lets you monitor and manage your reviews in one interface.